Caro Was Here

 Double Down Saloon

-That is why every night, thousands of New Yorkers head to the bathroom stool—after their fourth beer of the nigth—pull out a sharpie or a pen, and write something along the lines, “Caro Was Here.”
+That is why every night, thousands of New Yorkers head to the bathroom stool—after their fourth beer of the night—pull out a sharpie or a pen, and write something along the lines, “Caro Was Here.”

-In this article, I am going to display some of my favorite bars, and the souvenirs people have left behind.
-To enhance your experience, you can listen to this audio, of one of my go-to bars in Midtown, while you read—it will transport you to the scene I am trying to illustrate.
+In this article, I am going to display some of my favorite bars and the souvenirs people have left behind.
+To enhance your experience, you can listen to this audio of one of my go-to bars in Midtown, while you read—it will transport you to the scene I am trying to illustrate.

 Peculiar bar

 A bar is nothing if it weren’t for the people it hosts.
-An empty bar is nothing, but a room with sticky floors and desperate need for electric help.
-The atmosphere of a bar can fully be created or destroyed from the characters it holds.
+An empty bar is nothing, but a room with sticky floors and a desperate need for electric help.
+The atmosphere of a bar can fully be created or destroyed by the characters it holds.
 Humans are messy; they break things, they leave gum under the table, they request songs in the jukebox, and sometimes they write things on the walls.

 Double Down Saloon Photobooth